miracle2k/webassets/docs/index.rst

 * ``filter``:
     One or multiple filters to apply.
 This argument is optional - if no filters are specified, the source files will merely be merged into the output file.
-Separate multiple fileters by commas.
+Separate multiple filters by commas.

 Note that all currently all filenames and paths are considered to be relative to Django's ``MEDIA_ROOT`` setting.

 The template will usually render it's contents once, for the given ``output`` file, though in debugging mode (see the ``ASSETS_URL`` setting), it can render multiple times and generate references to the original source files.
 All urls are prefixed with ``MEDIA_URL``.

 How assets are built
 --------------------

 Assets can be regenerated automatically, or built manually using a management command.

 By default, if the filesystem modification date of any of the source files exceeds the target file's modification date, the target will be recreated.
 This behaviour can be disabled or changed using the ``ASSETS_UPDATER`` setting.

 The management command for a manual rebuild is used like this::